-The General Council has, at the time of approving the financial statements, a reasonable expectation that the TUC has adequate resources to continue in operational existence for the foreseeable future.
-Thus, they continue to adopt the going concern basis of accounting in preparing the financial statements.
+Our reserves position is strong, and we are scenario planning to better understand the longer term impact on our income from a reduction in union membership and the solutions we might put in place.
+The General Council have, at the time of approving the financial statements, a reasonable expectation that the TUC has adequate resources to continue in operational existence for the foreseeable future.
+Thus they continue to adopt the going concern basis of accounting in preparing the financial statements.